IBMStreams/streamsx.documentation/docs/4.1/java/java-op-dev-guide.markdown

 1. Create a setter method for the Metric field.
 Add the @CustomMetric annotation to the setter method.

 	~~~~~~
-	@CustomMetric(name = "numCharacters", kind = Metric.Kind.COUNTER)
+	@CustomMetric(name = "numCharacters", kind = Metric.Kind.COUNTER,
+		description = "Count of the number of characters processed."))
 	public void setNumCharacters(Metric runtimeMetric){
 		numCharacters = runtimeMetric;
 	}
 	~~~~~~

-	The `@CustomMetric` annotation let you define the name and desription of the metric.
+	The `@CustomMetric` annotation let you define the name and description of the metric.
 In addition, you can specify the metric kind:  COUNTER, GUAGE OR TIME.
-Optionally, specify if the metric should be registerred with the platform's MBean server, using the `mxbean` property.
+Optionally, specify if the metric should be registered with the platform's MBean server, using the `mxbean` property.
 The default value is false.

 	The setter method is called before initialization similar to the way @Parameter sets are done.